Judge: Florida can't enforce ban on school mask mandates

 In a separate case, parents of special needs children have filed a federal lawsuit claiming the DeSantis mandatory school mask ban violates the Americans with Disabilities Act by placing their medically sensitive children in jeopardy.

-A federal judge in Miami was set to hold a hearing later Wednesday in that case.
+A federal judge in Miami did not immediately rule after a hearing Wednesday in that case.

 Additionally, school officials in Broward, Alachua and Orange counties filed a petition to schedule a hearing before an administrative law judge.
 According to the filing, the local school officials want the judge to invalidate a state health department emergency rule against school mask requirements based on the governor’s executive order.